chinmaygarde/doxygen2docset/README.md

 Building
 --------

 Requirements: A C++ 14 compiler and CMake.
+A justfile contains some easy to use tasks that basically run CMake.

 * Make sure to pull submodules.
 ```sh